bens6477/rock-paper-scissors-lizard-spock/README.md

 * [GitHub](https://github.com/) - to host the repositories for this project and the live website preview

-## Testing ***
+## Testing
 * **Functionality Testing**
     * Checked all links and images on the website were work correctly.
     * Checked all icons in the user image triggered the appropriate attack.
     * Checked all keyboard commands operated correctly, triggering the user selection (1-5), viewing instructions (I) and reseting the game (R).
     * Checked all elements were responsive to screen size.

-    *
+* **Compatibility Testing**

-* All links and images on the website work correctly and all elements are responsive to screen size.
-* The website was tested across various browsers, including Google Chrome, Mozilla Firefox and Microsoft Edge.
-### Developer Tools ***
+    * The website was tested for responsivity across screen sizes of 320px, 768px, 1280px and 1600px in width, coving typical screens for mobiles, tablets, laptops and desktops.
+Content readablility was optimised by altering the size and positioning of elements.
     * The Developer Tools function was used to test this across Google Chrome, Mozilla Firefox and Microsoft Edge to verify the site was fully responsive across the specificed screen witdhs and across different browsers.
-* The website was responsive across screen sizes between 320px and 1600px in width.
-Content readablility was optimised by altering the size and positioning of elements.
+    * [Am I Responsive](http://ami.responsivedesign.is/#) was frequently used to check the responsiveness of the website accros different screen dimensions, ensuring that all content was dislpayed an the optimal manner.

+* **Performance Testing**
     * The website was designed using a desktop-first approach, therefore the image resolutions were optimised to look better on larger screens.
 This resulted in a lower performance score on mobile devices as the image resolution was much larger than the maximum screen resolution.
+    * The Lighthouse function in Google Chrome's Developer Tools was used frequently to numerically measure the parameters such as the performance, accessibility, best practices and search engine optimisation.
+    * Lighthouse was ran for both desktop and mobile sites with the results shown below.
 *** Error Check Thiss!!!!
-* **The performance of the website was significantly improved by importing the sweetalert2 JavaScript file script from the web URL <code>https://unpkg.com/sweetalert/dist/sweetalert.min.js</code> rather than from the JSDelivr CDN <code>//cdn.jsdelivr.net/npm/sweetalert2@11</code>.
+    * The performance of the website was significantly improved by importing the sweetalert2 JavaScript file script from the web URL <code>https://unpkg.com/sweetalert/dist/sweetalert.min.js</code> rather than from the JSDelivr CDN <code>//cdn.jsdelivr.net/npm/sweetalert2@11</code>.
 This halved the largest contenful paint time, which particularly improved the loading time on mobile devices.

-* [Am I Responsive](http://ami.responsivedesign.is/#) was frequently used to check the responsiveness of the website accros different screen dimensions, ensuring that all content was dislpayed an the optimal manner.
+    * Similarly, the performance of the website was significantly improved by importing the 'Russo One' Google Font from within the CSS script rather than from the in the head of the html script.
+This again halved the largest contenful paint time, which particularly improved the loading time on mobile devices.

 #### Desktop Homepage Lighthouse Results